 Job Retention Scheme

-On April 20th, the Coronavirus Job Retention Scheme opened for applications.
-The job retention scheme allows employers to claim for a cash grant of up to 80 per cent of furloughed employee wages, up to £2,500 per month.
-You can begin your claim by visiting this page.
+The COVID-19 job retention scheme allows employers to claim for a cash grant of up to 80 per cent of furloughed employee wages, up to £2,500 per month.
+Please note that the scheme closed to new entrants on June 30.

-If you are an employee, and you wish to find out more information about the JRS (including eligibility), you can do so here.
+If you are an employee, and you wish to find out more information about the JRS, you can do so here.

-*The Government has announced that the Job Retention Scheme will be extended for four months, until the end of October.
+*The Government has announced that grant payments via the Job Retention Scheme will be extended for four months, until the end of October.
 Until the end of July, there will be no changes to the scheme whatsoever.

 Read more here:

-To help businesses with cash flow in the short run, VAT payments due between now and the end of June will be delayed until the end of the financial year.
+To help businesses with cash flow in the short run, VAT payments will be delayed until the end of the financial year.
 For self employed people, Income Tax Self-Assessment payments due in July 2020 will be deferred until January 2021.
 If you find yourself in financial distress, you can contact HMRC’s dedicated helpline to get practical help and advice on 0800 0159 559.

 Coronavirus Business Interruption Loan Scheme (CBILS)